ln-komandur/nextcloud-on-ubuntu/README.md

 ---

-The nextcloud server's IP address could change for several reasons including but not limited to the following
+The nextcloud server's IP address could change for several reasons including, but not limited to the following
 1. if it is not static or bound to the mac address,
 2. connecting it to a different network, a new router,
 3. change in DHCP range of the existing router